1975shelbs/Plastic-/index.md

 The main cause: human consumption and production.

 Plastics are inexpensive and durable, and as a result levels of plastic production by humans are high.
-However, the chemical structure of most plastics renders them resistant to many natural processes of degradation and as a result they are slow to degrade.[5]
+However, the chemical structure of most plastics renders them resistant to many natural processes of degradation and as a result they are slow to degrade.
 Together, these two factors have led to a high prominence of plastic pollution in the environment.

 Plastic pollution can afflict land, waterways and oceans.